vidalvasconcelos/vidalvasconcelos/README.md

 # Hey, I'm Vidal Vasconcelos

-For over 10 years, I’ve been coding at companies of all sizes, driven by a deep passion for software development.
-Along the way, I’ve had the chance to work with Backend, Frontend, and Infrastructure technologies, always focusing on building reliable software and fostering strong, healthy development teams.
+I’ve been coding for over 10 years at companies of all sizes, driven by a love for software development.
+I’ve had the chance to work with Backend, Frontend, and Infrastructure technologies, always aiming to build reliable software and foster strong, healthy development teams.